(How To Make Lovely, Harmonious,

 At the beginning of this page, I referred to the three best-known free web hosts.
 There are many others.
 You can Google “best free web hosts” and several lists will come up of hosts you can research.
 Some that seem trustworthy include 000webhost.com, yolasite.com and byethost.com.
 In fact, I am adding mirror copies of my site to the first two of these hosts just in case I was not able for some reason to renew my paid web host and/or domain.
 (Those URLs will soon be added to the opening page of evergreenrefuge.org.)
 But I really don’t recommend using a free host as your one and only host.
 I expect their servers may go down more often than a paid host.
 I worked hard on my site and I want people to be able to get in at all times!

-There are two web hosts I have used and that I very highly recommend.
+There are three web hosts I have used and that I very highly recommend.
 If you want a host that specializes in Christian-oriented sites, my former host, Hosting Truth, costs a reasonable $5.99 per month for 100 MB space, and their customer service is unsurpassed.
 I seldom had a problem but when I did, the owner, Scott, E-mailed me back, usually in less than a half-hour, with a clear solution that worked.
 How cool is that!
-I did recently make the difficult decision in August 2017 to return to my former host, 2mhost, mainly for budget reasons.
+I did recently make the difficult decision in August 2017 to return to my previous host, 2mhost, mainly for budget reasons.
 They charge a mere $2.75 per month for 5 GB space, use the same user-friendly file manager as Hosting Truth (CPanel), promise to never raise their price, accept only family-friendly sites, and also have responsive customer service.
-You cannot go wrong with either of these hosts!
+Two years later, I decided to switch once more, this time to MochaHost, which is top-rated, with 24/7 customer service, AND even lower priced, at $1.95 per month for a 3-year term (and at my age, I like not having to think about renewal for 3 years!).
+You cannot go wrong with any of these hosts!

 As I mentioned, I own the domain name evergreenrefuge.org.
 To use most web hosts, such as Hosting Truth or 2mhost, you need a domain name to transfer to them.
 Think of what name you would like to call your site, then go to one of the domain registrars (NameSilo.com is the one I use), enter the name and see if it is available.
 If it is not available with a .com, .net or .org ending, it may be available with one of the new URL endings which include .us, .biz and .info.
 Go ahead and register the name if it is available and you're sure it's what you want - then you just need to change the name servers to those of your chosen web host.
 Easy instructions are provided for doing this at NameSilo or whatever other registrar you use.
 But note that some registrars charge up to $35 a year though they provide basically the same service.
 That's why I use and recommend NameSilo; they charge less than $11 per year to renew my domain.